botdotcom/RecipeBot/README.md

 This is an extension of my another project 'KitchenCompanion', where I get recipes from Spoonacular API based on a few ingredients as my search terms.

 I am building a Slack bot `@recipebot` that responds with a recipe when called in a workspace.
+You can check out the demo [here](https://youtu.be/VFk69zRmLHk)

 ### Usage: